African Americans in South Carolina: Civil Rights Movement

 Like much of the nation during the 1950s and 1960s, African Americans in South Carolina led peaceful and nonviolent protests against unfair segregation laws.
 However, much of the national spotlight during the civil rights movement focused on Alabama and Mississippi.
 Much of the civil rights movement in South Carolina happened without many riots or violence, except in a few cases.

 In Greenville, the Greenville Eight consisted of African American college students sitting protesting the segregated library system by entering the white-only branch.
 In Columbia, black students at Allen University and Benedict College led protests throughout the city.
 In Orangeburg, South Carolina, students at South Carolina State University and Claflin University led protests and marches to challenge desegregation.

 Throughout the 1950s and 1960s, many businesses, institutions, and governments resisted integration.
 In 1956, U.S. Senator Strom Thurmond of South Carolina authored the Southern Manifesto, which denounced the 1954 Brown v.
 Board decision as "unwarranted" and referred to anti-segregationists as "agitators and troublemakers invading our States."
 Many school districts ignored the Brown v.
 Board of Education decision in 1954; some districts were still segregated into the 1970s.

+In 1972, Governor John Carl West signed the Human Affairs Law, creating the South Carolina Human Affairs Commission.
+The Commission is tasked with investigation, mediating, and litigating claims of racial and other forms of discrimination in employment, housing, and public services.